Bob Geldof: Awards and honours

-Geldof has received many awards for his fund-raising work including being invested by Elizabeth II as an honorary Knight Commander of the Order of the British Empire in 1986.
-Geldof is entitled to use the post-nominal letters "KBE" but not to be styled "Sir", as he is not a citizen of a Commonwealth realm; nevertheless the nickname "Sir Bob" has stuck and media reports continue to refer to him as "Sir Bob Geldof".
+Geldof has received many awards for his fundraising work including being invested by Elizabeth II as an honorary Knight Commander of the Order of the British Empire in 1986.
+Geldof is entitled to use the post-nominal letters "KBE" but not to be styled "Sir", as he is not a citizen of a Commonwealth realm; nevertheless the nickname "Sir Bob" has stuck, and media reports continue to refer to him as "Sir Bob Geldof".

-In 1985, he was made a Grand Officer of the Order of the Two Niles by Sudan's president Abdel Rahman Swar al-Dahab.
-In 1986 Geldof was made a Freeman of the Borough of Swale, in north Kent, England.
-Geldof had for some years been resident in the borough, at Davington Priory, Faversham, and was still living there as of 2013.
+In 1985, Geldof was made a Grand Officer of the Order of the Two Niles by Sudan's president Abdel Rahman Swar al-Dahab.
+In 1986 Geldof was made a Freeman of the Borough of Swale in north Kent, England.
+Geldof had for some years been resident in the borough at Davington Priory, Faversham, and he was still living there as of 2013.
 He received his award during a special meeting of the Swale Borough Council from the mayor, Councillor Richard Moreton, and the mayoress, Rose Moreton.

-In 2006 the New Statesman magazine conducted a survey of their readers to find the Heroes of our Time, Geldof was voted third behind Aung San Suu Kyi and Nelson Mandela.
+In 2006 the New Statesman magazine conducted a survey of their readers to find the Heroes of our Time; Geldof was voted third behind Aung San Suu Kyi and Nelson Mandela.